Franciscans International: History

-1982: The seedlings of Franciscans International (FI) sprout when two Franciscans, Fr.
-Dionysius Mintoff OFM from Malta and Sr. Elizabeth Cameron OSF (RIP) from the United States write to the Franciscan Family in the US, suggesting the possibility of having a Franciscan presence at the United Nations.
+1982: The origins of Franciscans International (FI) emerge when two Franciscans, Fr.
+Dionysius Mintoff OFM from Malta and Sr. Elizabeth Cameron OSF from the United States, write to the Franciscan Family in the USA, suggesting the possibility of having a Franciscan presence at the United Nations.

-1984 - 1988: The idea quickly grows into a common project of the Franciscan Family (FF) and an interfamilial Preparatory Committee is organised in the US for this future ministry.

-This Committee prepares the FI Vision Statement based on three main goals:Raise awareness of the interconnectedness of all creation, and thus stressing the need to care for creation – both human and environmental; Promote peace; Voice concern for the world's poor.
+1984 – 1988: The idea quickly grows into a common project of the Franciscan Family (FF) and an interfamilial Preparatory Committee is organised in the US for this future ministry.
+This Committee prepares the FI Vision Statement based on three main goals: Raise awareness of the interconnectedness of all creation, and thus stressing the need to care for creation – both human and environmental; Promote peace; Voice concern for the world's poor.

 1989: The UN Department of Public Information (DPI) officially recognises Franciscans International as a non-governmental organisation (NGO).

 1990: FI opens an office in New York.
-At this stage the organisation is one based on ‘membership’ with each member paying annual dues.
+At this stage the organisation is one based on "membership", with each member paying annual dues.

 1991: The Preparatory Committee serves as the executive committee for FI and begins the process of applying for Consultative Status (Category 1) with the Economic and Social Council (ECOSOC) of the UN.